What I Learnt Teaching Agile Software Architecture

 • Being able to understand the postponement of architecture decisions.

-• Being familiar with and understanding examples of agilely organised architecture groups.
+• Being familiar with and understanding examples of agilely organized architecture groups.

 • See Excellence for Architects